HORACE GIFFORD (1932-1992)

 1987 - The Kiley-Silbert House, 69 Flag Swamp Road, Roxbury CT.
 Commissioned in 1980.
 Unbuilt.

 Around 1989 - The Eva Smith Cottage.
+Gifford did a preservation plan, but the house was moved contrary to that plan.
 Status unknown.

-Year unknown - The Kassel House, Westhampton Beach, NY.
-Status unknown.
+Year unknown - The Robert Kassel House, 7 Sunset, Westhampton Beach, NY.
+Status unknown, needs verification.

 Sources include: Timothy Godbold; Long Island Modernism 1950-1980, by Caroline Rob Zaleski; Fire Island Modernist: Horace Gifford and the Architecture of Seduction, by Christopher Rawlins.